Ilya-audio/roof_control/README.md

     * *Note: JSFX has limited file-handling, so this script is essential.
 If you use SWS, add it to your startup actions.*
 5. **Load Plugin:** Add **JS: roof|control** in the **Monitoring FX** section AFTER all your meters (not on Master-track).

+⚠️ Please ensure that both the Monitoring FX chain and the plugin are NOT bypassed before loading profiles.
+To initialize correctly, both the plugin and Mon FX MUST be active.
+That's just a Reaper engine thing :)

 ---

 ## Optional: Toolbar Setup